 Embodying the role of a spiritually disoriented oil patch worker, Dene actor Nathan Loitz strides into the bush north of Edmonton wearing a pair of cherished deerskin moccasins scrupulously protected by rubber overshoes.
-Swinging a heavy axe, he deftly splits logs for a comforting campfire.
+Swinging a heavy axe, he deftly splits logs for a blazing campfire.
 A black-robed figure awakens and draws near, an ancestral presence played by Cree-Métis baritone Jonathon Adams, guardian of land and water.
 The two join hands.
 A monstrous petrochemical plant looms in the distance, waste gas flares hissing.
 Adams sings.

 But who may abide the day of his coming, and who shall stand when he appeareth?
 For he is like a refiner’s fire.

 In an open field surrounded by peaceful farmland southeast of Ottawa, soloist Miriam Khalil stands amid the lofty ruins of a spectacular 200-year old pre-Confederation church gazing at a handful of family snapshots from another time and place.
-Touching the treasured silver cross hanging around her neck, she looks up, raising her voice to the brave blue late autumn sky.
+Touching the treasured gold cross hanging around her neck, she looks up, raising her voice to the brave blue late autumn sky.
 Lines of hopeful New Testament text ring out in Arabic, a remembered sacred Orthodox chant from her Damascus childhood guiding her anthem heavenwards.

 If God be for us, who can be against us?
 Who shall lay anything to the charge of God’s elect?